-If you feel that you still wanted a guided tour of Ephesus, I recommend you contact our professional guide, Daniel.
-You can contact him through his Facebook account at Sergen Elçi (his Turkish name).
+If you feel that you still wanted a guided tour of Ephesus, I recommend you contact our professional guide, Daniel (Sergen Elçi, his Turkish name).
+You can contact him through Facebook - Wander Turkey.

 Other Places to Visit Around Ephesus